hasura/learn-graphql/tutorials/frontend/reason-react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 +}>
 ```

-Afte this, if you type a todo and press enter, you can see the mutation in the network request being sent in your browser's dev tools.
+After this, if you type a todo and press enter, you can see the mutation in the network request being sent in your browser's dev tools.
 Look at the `mutate` function closely.
 We are calling it by passing the variables with an optional labelled argument called `~variables`.

 But the UI does not get updated unless you refresh the page.
 To update the UI after every mutation, we want to use another optional argument of the `mutate` function called `refetchQueries`.
 Lets use it as follows: